brunocfalcao/zahper/readme.md

 ###### The package will automatically register the service provider (using [auto-discover](https://laravel-news.com/package-auto-discovery)).

-Next step is to publish the zahper.php configuration file into your config folder.
+Next step is to publish your zahper.php configuration.

 ```bash
 php artisan vendor:publish --tag=zahper-config